rdmoustafa/jabber-client/README.md

 ---

-Thank you for checking out the Jabber Frontend project!
+Thank you for checking out the Jabber Client project!